kmvunion/RandomProvider/README.md

 ```

 **Example 3**
-Use predefined randomizer for generating a random strings collection
+Use a predefined randomizer for generating a random strings collection

 ```csharp
 using KMVUnion.RandomProvider.StringRandomizer;